How to Make Lower Third Titles That Don’t Suck

 Let’s take a closer look at the individual elements that make up a lower third.

-The Elements of a Lower Third
+The Elements of Your Lower Thirds

 When done right, the varying elements of a lower third should come together harmoniously to properly supplement the message of the images on screen.
 These assets can include any combination of typography, shapes, logos, images, motion graphics, and even video assets.

-As you would imagine, a plethora of design options is available when working with so many different assets.
+As you would imagine, a plethora of design options are available when working with so many different assets.
 The choices for each element are vast, including font, color, size, position, and movement, just to name a few.
 With all of these options, you can make a lower third very complicated or extremely simple.

 Naturally, one of the most important features of a lower third is the typography.
 Remember, the key to creating a good lower third is to think of your project as a whole.
 The content matter and tone of your video will help guide your design choices when it comes to typography.